nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/af181ab8d66957b622c77ad845d3c4c0.js"></script>

 The returned data is typed as a [void](https://en.wikipedia.org/wiki/Void_type) array.
-This can be cast to a more useful type and in the above example it’s [cast](https://en.wikipedia.org/wiki/Type_conversion) to an array of bytes.
+This can be cast to a more useful type and in the above example it's [cast](https://en.wikipedia.org/wiki/Type_conversion) to an array of bytes.

 [Documentation](https://dlang.org/phobos/std_file.html#.read)